All Episodes

 Hope you had a good weekend.

-I'm standing by my position, and I know some people complaining.
+I'm standing by my position and some people complaining.

 I'm just saying I am choosing myself after seeing everything that I've seen, after watching everything I've watched, that if I'm around a lot of people in close proximity, I'll wear a mask.